 (You can read about “mushroom picking” traditions in Poland in my post where I shared a recipe for Sauerkraut and Mushrooms.)

 Anyways, I always chose them sauteed with onions over the raw ones.
 And that’s exactly what I did here.
-I chopped some onions and sweat them in the olive oil, added chopped portabella and let it cook for a while.
+I chopped some onions and sweat them in the olive oil, added chopped portabella and then let it cook for a while.

 When combined with binding ingredients, these two tricks should make your veggie burgers stick together.